-Generally, regulations regarding medical devices are lighter than those for medicinal products.
-The HLR concerning advertising provides minimum requirements for advertising aimed at healthcare professionals, such as messages to prevent auto-treatment.
-The GPP Code standards for medicines apply to medical devices.
+Generally speaking, it would be fair to say that regulations regarding medical devices are lighter than those for medicinal products.
+The HLR regarding advertising provides minimum requirements for advertising aimed at healthcare professionals, such as messages to prevent auto treatment.
+Integrity, Ethics and Transparency of Health Supplies Companies Code standards for medicines apply to medical devices.